youocs/covid19-cli/README.md

 ## Usage

-Make sure that the file is an executable.
+Make sure that the file is executable.

 ```ini
 chmod +x ~/polybar-scripts/polybar-covid19